CleverCloud/doc.clever-cloud.com/runtimes/ruby/ruby-rack.md

 ---
 title: Hello world tutorial
-shortdesc: How to write a hello world web application using Rack and deploy it on the Clever Cloud.
+shortdesc: How to write a hello world web application using Rack and deploy it on Clever Cloud.
 tags:
 - ruby
 ---